You started your own lawn care company, because you have a sense of adventure.

 To save money on your taxes, you may want to consider an S Corp.

 If you’re an LLC with an S Corp, you, as the owner, will be paid a salary.

 Thus, your salary gets taxed for social security and Medicaid rather than your company’s total profit paying for these two taxes.

-When you follow the 4 steps above, you’ll rest easy knowing your business is official, and ready to make money the legal way.
+When you follow these essential steps, you’ll rest easy knowing your business is official.